-Mobile banking puts your finances at your fingertips 24/7.
-There’s a host of challenger banks, digital-only banks and personal finance apps available now, designed to give you better, faster control of your cash.
+Digital banks, also known as online banks, give you a whole bank in your pocket.
+There’s a host of challenger banks, online banks and personal finance apps available now, designed to give you better, faster control of your cash.

 We’ve rounded up everything you need to know so you can decide if digital banks are right for you.

 Digital bank accounts, also called online or mobile bank accounts, are bank accounts that are managed entirely online through your smartphone or computer.
 These accounts have low fees and features such as budgeting tools, smart money tracking and low-cost travel and money transfers.

 Compare a range of digital banks in Ireland